It is important for mild arthritis sufferers to maintain regular exercise

-Despite how tempting it may be to rest stiff, aching joints, it is important for arthritis sufferers to maintain regular exercise.
-In addition to helping reduce inflammation and stabilising joints, the right arthritis exercise program has a huge range of other benefits.
+Despite how tempting it may be to rest stiff, aching joints, it is important for mild arthritis sufferers to maintain regular exercise.
+In addition to helping reduce inflammation and stabilising joints, the right exercise program has a huge range of other benefits.
 These exercises for arthritis can also increases energy, help maintain bone / muscle mass and boost heart & brain health.
 Believe it or not, the below exercises for arthritis can also help fight the ageing process.
 With exercise offering so many benefits, we’d be mad to let arthritis stop us from doing it.
 (NOTE: if your arthritic pain is truly too severe to allow exercise, it is critical that you contact your health professional for assistance).

 Swimming is a great low-impact option that gives your entire body a workout.
 With your joints suspended in water, the pain associated with other stop-start exercises like tennis or high-impact exercises like running is hugely reduced.
 In addition to being a great whole-body exercise, swimming is an excellent way to unwind.
 Try swimming once or twice a week, but be sure to compliment it with some weight bearing exercises like walking to help maintain bone health.

 Like swimming, cycling is low impact, meaning less pressure is placed on your joints.
 A great lower body and cardio workout, you can choose between getting out on the road and getting some fresh air or saddling up on the exercise bike at your local gym.

 3. LIGHT RESISTANCE / WEIGHT TRAINING